 - 1.8.
 The Safety Guide assumes that all transport of radioactive material as defined in IAEA Safety Standards Series No. SSR-6 (Rev. 1), Regulations for the Safe Transport of Radioactive Material [11] is conducted in accordance with SSR-6 (Rev. 1). - 1.9.
 This Safety Guide addresses the safety of the predisposal management of waste as described in para.
 1.1 and its disposal.
 This Safety Guide addresses both operational safety and post-closure safety at borehole disposal facilities.
 This safety guide addresses the interdependencies between the predisposal management steps for the radioactive waste in question and its disposal in borehole disposal facilities. - 1.10.
-It is recognized that radioactive waste disposal is carried out within a wider context that, for example, includes considerations of security, planning and aspects of environmental protection not related to protection from exposure to ionizing radiation.
+It is recognized that radioactive waste disposal is carried out within a wider process that, for example, includes consideration of financial, economic and social issues, as well as issues of conventional safety, security, planning and aspects of environmental protection not related to protection from exposure to ionizing radiation.
 These 'wider' issues are not specifically addressed in this Safety Guide. - 1.11.
 This Safety Guide is intended for those persons whose prime interest is in the regulation and implementation of the safe disposal of radioactive waste in borehole disposal facilities.